bdwilliamson/flevr/paper/paper.md

 # Summary

 Variable selection is a common goal in biomedical research, among other fields.
 Traditional tools for variable selection are generally not robust to departures from possibly restrictive modelling assumptions [@leng2006].
-Additionally, in missing-data settings, difficult-to-interpret procedures to combine variable selection results are required if machine learning tools are used [@heymans2007].
+Additionally, in settings with missing data, procedures to combine variable selection results across imputed datasets become more difficult to interpret when machine learning tools are used [@heymans2007].

-The `flevr` package for `R` [@r_software] provides researchers with the tools necessary to perform variable selection using either _intrinsic variable importance_ [@williamson2021vim2;@williamson2020spvim], which quantifies the population prediction potential of features, or to make use of the good prediction performance of the Super Learner [@vanderlaan2007super] to perform variable selection based on an ensemble of individual prediction algorithms.
+The `flevr` package for `R` [@r_software] provides researchers with the tools necessary to perform variable selection in settings with missing data based on flexible prediction approaches.
+One approach is to use the Super Learner [@vanderlaan2007super] to perform variable selection based on an ensemble of individual prediction algorithms.
+The Super Learner has asymptotic and finite-sample guarantees on its prediction performance [@vanderlaan2007super].
+The second approach is to base variable selection on _intrinsic variable importance_ [@williamson2021vim2;@williamson2020spvim], which quantifies the population prediction potential of features.
 The package facilitates both handling missing data using multiple imputation [@mice2011] and incorporating state-of-the-art machine learning algorithms to perform variable selection.

 # Statement of need

 Variable selection in missing-data contexts is complicated by two issues: (i) a desire for the results to be robust to departures from simplifying modelling assumptions, and (ii) the need to incorporate a missing-data approach.
 Often, researchers turn to machine learning to increase robustness, but the options for missing-data variable selection when machine learning tools have been used are not easily interpretable.
 The `flevr` `R` package provides an open-source tool for performing variable selection using flexible, ensemble machine learning algorithms.
-The _intrinsic selection_ approach (`intrinsic_selection`) is based on population variable importance; this approach outputs a single set of selected variables, in contrast to other procedures that require post-hoc harmonization of multiple selected sets [@heymans2007].
+The _intrinsic selection_ approach (`intrinsic_selection`) is based on population variable importance [@williamson2023flevr]; this approach outputs a single set of selected variables, in contrast to other procedures that require post-hoc harmonization of multiple selected sets [@heymans2007].
+We also provide functions to perform variable selection based on the Super Learner [@vanderlaan2007super], improving robustness to model misspecification.

 # Examples